000 a Earth Inwogro_min Freedom 000 Logobanner 25

 Conclusion:

-The authors of a Fraunhofer study on the production costs of electricity from renewable sources comment on their research results: ğDue to the sharp cost reductions for PV systems in recent years, PV power plants at the same location have a" short-term "cost advantage compared to CSP power plants."
+The authors of a Fraunhofer study on the production costs of electricity from renewable sources comment on their findings: "Due to the significant cost reductions in PV systems in recent years, PV power plants at the same location have a "short-term" cost advantage over CSP power plants."CSP = Concentrated Solar Power; Solar Thermal Power Plants; PV = Photovoltaics

 Desertec Plan Source: Desertec